Ashwellthorpe railway station: British Railways (1948–1951)

 Following nationalisation in 1948 the station became part of the Eastern Region of British Railways.
 The passenger service had not been restored after the war and by the July 1950 timetable change the only remaining traffic was the weekday "as required" freight service typically worked by a former GER 0-6-0T.
 The line was closed in August 1951 although a two-mile stub was retained at the north end to store redundant rolling stock.

 In December 1954, the remains of the branch were used to stable the royal train overnight.
 Norwich based scrap firm A King and Sons took over the site in the 1960s and the site became the final resting place of many locomotives and carriages before closure in early 1976.
 Wymondham North Junction was removed on 3 August 1976 although the signal box had been closed at an earlier date.

 The site today

 The station was located off the B1113 road, east of Ashwellthorpe village towards Toprow.
 The former station site and part of the railway alignment are now used as industrial estate.
-The former station building has been adapted as an office on the site.
+The former station site and part of the railway alignment are now used as an industrial estate.
+The former station building has been adapted for use as an office.